ansys/pyacp/doc/source/user_guide/concepts/index.rst

 Concepts
 --------

-These guides explain the concepts used in PyACP.
+These guides explain the PyACP concepts.

 .. toctree::
     :maxdepth: 2